 - Repeat till you have three braided strands.
 Then braid the three braided stand together, forming one long rope.

-- Wrap the loose ends with unbraided, sections of the cut bag and tie off.
+- Wrap the loose ends with unbraided sections of the cut bag and tie them off.

-- Cut off the extra bags, to your leash length leaving a two or three inches overlap to wrap the handle with.
+- Cut off the extra bags to your leash length, leaving two or three inches to overlap to wrap the handle with.

 - Wrap the loose end to the leash base with some more bag strips to form the loop handle.

-- Turn you iron on to high.
-To finish you’ll need two sheets of aluminum foil, if you have some pre-used foil use it (you will end up destroying it anyway).
+- Turn your iron on to high.
+To finish, you’ll need two sheets of aluminum foil; if you have some pre-used foil, use it (you will end up destroying it anyway).

-- Between the two sheets place the parts of the leash were you wrapped the bags (either the handle or the clip, you will do this for both.) and iron it.
-The point is to melt the plastic, keep turning the leash till all the wrapped bag has fused together.
+- Between the two sheets, place the leash parts where you wrapped the bags (either the handle or the clip, you will do this for both.) and iron it.
+The point is to melt the plastic and keep turning the leash until all the wrapped bag has fused.
 The bags on the inside of the braid will still be flexible.

 • old pair of jeans